AlexxIT/SonoffLAN/README.md

 There is another great component by [@peterbuga](https://github.com/peterbuga/HASS-sonoff-ewelink), that works with cloud servers.

-Thanks to these people [@beveradb](https://github.com/beveradb/sonoff-lan-mode-homeassistant), [@mattsaxon](https://github.com/mattsaxon/sonoff-lan-mode-homeassistant) for researching the local Sonoff protocol.
+Thanks to [@beveradb](https://github.com/beveradb/sonoff-lan-mode-homeassistant) and [@mattsaxon](https://github.com/mattsaxon/sonoff-lan-mode-homeassistant) for researching the local Sonoff protocol.
+Thanks to [@michthom](https://github.com/michthom) and [@EpicLPer](https://github.com/EpicLPer) for researching the local Sonoff Camera protocol.

 ## Tested Devices (LAN mode)